lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 You can launch a Dask network using
 `mpirun` or `mpiexec` and the `dask-mpi` command line executable.
 This depends on the [mpi4py library](#mpi4py-mpi-for-python).
-For more detailed information please check
+For more detailed information, please check
 [the official documentation](https://docs.dask.org/en/latest/setup/hpc.html#using-mpi).

 ##### Dask-jobqueue